nci/scores/docs/maintainer.md

 1. Change the date to "(Upcoming Release)"
 2. In the full changelog URL, change "X.Y.Z" to "develop", i.e. "(https://github.com/nci/scores/compare/(X-1).(Y-1).(Z-1)...develop)"

-**Immediately before making a release:**
-1. Change “(Upcoming Release)” to the date of the release (and correctly format the date)
-2. In the full changelog URL, change “develop” to the correct version number, i.e (https://github.com/nci/scores/compare/(X-1).(Y-1).(Z-1)...X.Y.Z)
-3. Delete any unused headers

 ## This section covers asking new contributors to add their details to .zenodo.json

 ```